 In providing DIS lease services, we continue to face pressure from the competition to reduce our prices.
 We compete against businesses employing traditional vacuum tube cameras, companies that use older Digirad cameras or low-cost refurbished cameras, and imaging centers that install nuclear gamma cameras and make them available to referring physicians in their geographic vicinity.
-To counteract pressures from the competition, we diversified the line of imaging services we offer, penetrated new regions, and launched new marketing efforts, all of which have contributed to our revenue growth in 2007.
+To counteract pressures from the competition, we diversified the line of imaging services we offer, penetrated new regions, and launched new marketing efforts, all of which have contributed to our revenue growth compared to 2007.
 In May 2007, we acquired the net assets of Ultrascan, Inc. ("Ultrascan"; see Note 8 of the condensed consolidated financial statements included in Part I, Item 1), a mobile ultrasound company with facilities centered around Atlanta, Georgia, and began offering ultrasound imaging services.
-This acquisition allowed our nuclear imaging business to penetrate the southeast market as we have converted one-third of Ultrascan's pre-established customers to nuclear imaging.
-Furthermore, we have begun to offer ultrasound imaging services at select existing DIS locations, and will continue to expand this offering to more locations.
-We will continue our interest in strategic acquisitions into 2008.
+This acquisition allowed our nuclear imaging business to penetrate the southeast market and convert over one-third of Ultrascan's pre-established customers to nuclear imaging.
+We now offer ultrasound imaging services outside of the greater Atlanta, Georgia region, and will continue to expand this offering to more locations.
+We may continue our interest in strategic acquisitions.
 We also unveiled our Centers of Influence program during 2007.
 The Centers of Influence program is a marketing strategy that affiliates us with highly respected academic medical institutions and physicians.
-The established affiliation provides us with a competitive advantage, which we believe will result in the expansion of our customer base and hub locations.
+The established affiliation provides us with a competitive advantage, which has expanded our customer base and hub locations.